MNZaidan/scrcpy-automation/README.md

 - Selected device
 - Quick-launch settings

-This file is automatically created in the script's directory on first run.
+This file is automatically created in the script's directory on first run if it doesn't exist.

 ## Included Presets